linbingquan/autojump/README.md

 ## Test

 Use this plugin to automatically redirect to third-party links.
-The following five links for test redirect to `https://bing.com`.
+The following six links for test redirect to `https://bing.com`.

 ```
 https://www.oschina.net/action/GoToLink?url=https://bing.com